adutton/intro-cs-highschool/how-to-break-down-a-problem.md

 print("My name is " + name + ".
 I am taking " + pluralnoun + " to " + place + ".")
 ```

+## Challenge problem
+Solve:
+> Ask the user their name.
+Respond with "Hello [name]" and then ask them their age.
+Calculate how many days old they are and tell them "You are [days] days old".